dcaribou/transfermarkt-scraper/README.md

     scrapy crawl competitions -a parents=samples/confederations.json
 ```

-Items are extracted in JSON format with one JSON object per item (confederation, league, club, player or appearance), which gets printed to the `stdout`.
+Items are extracted in JSON format with one JSON object per item (confederation, league, club, player or appearance), which get printed to the `stdout`.
 Samples of extracted data are provided in the [samples](samples) folder.

 Check out [transfermarkt-datasets](https://github.com/dcaribou/transfermarkt-datasets) to see `transfermarkt-scraper` in action on a real project.

+### arguments
+- `parents`: Crawler "parents" are either a file or a piped output with the parent entities.
+For example, `competitions` is parent of `clubs`, which in turn is a parent of `players`.
+- `season`: The season that the crawler is to run for.
+It defaults to the most recent season.

 ## config
 Check [setting.py](tfmkt/settings.py) for a reference of available configuration options